hackevil/File-Upload-System/README.md

 - ~~Ionic Mobile Application Development~~ (Future update)

 ## Installation
 Place the files on your web server and the application will create the necessary directories.
-You change the uploaded file directory in 'server/php/upload.php'.
+You change the uploads directory in 'server/php/upload.php'.

 ## License